cfe-lab/Kive/INSTALL.md

 Project structure
 -----------------
-The root directory of **shipyard** should contain the following subdirectories:
+The root directory of **kive** should contain the following subdirectories:
 * `/doc`
 * `/samplecode`
-* `/shipyard`
+* `/kive`

-`/shipyard` is the top-level directory for the Django package that contains the project subdirectory (that by convention has the same name as the project folder, 'shipyard'), as well as a number of application subdirectories.
+`/kive` is the top-level directory for the Django package that contains the project subdirectory (that by convention has the same name as the project folder, 'kive'), as well as a number of application subdirectories.
 From now on, we will assume that you are in this project directory; *i.e.*, all paths will be defined relative to this directory.

 Create database
 ---------------
-**shipyard** uses PostgreSQL as its default database backend, and it must be set up prior to using **shipyard**.
+**kive** uses PostgreSQL as its default database backend, and it must be set up prior to using **kive**.
 The following instructions are based on step seven of the instructions from [digitalocean.com][digitalocean].
-Feel free to change the user name or database name to something other than "shipyard".
+Feel free to change the user name or database name to something other than "kive".

 First, install PostgreSQL and psycopg as is appropriate for your system.
 During the setup, a `postgres` system user account should have been set up: this